Kun Khmer: Post-Recovery Era

-Kun Khmer Federation Kickboxing building; Lowell, MA, USA.
+Kun Khmer Federation Kickboxing building; Lowell, Massachusetts, United States.

 A well-known promoter stated 2020 would be an important year for development of the sport.
 Promoter, Matias Andres, via the Riel Team was focused on putting the sport in an international context instead of just focusing on the local scene.

 Town Full HDTV brought MAS Fight, a global professional martial arts organization, to Cambodia.
 It was welcomed as a programme to help promote Kun Khmer internationally.

 In 2022, the International Professional Combat Council (IPCC) held their first sanctioned Kun Khmer event in Kampong Speu province.

 In 2023, Kun Khmer was added to the Southeast Asian Games Federation's charter and rules.
 Deputy Prime Minister Tea Banh stated that he was proud that the Southeast Asian Games officially recognized the Cambodian martial art of Kun Khmer.

 In 2023, the BKK (Bare Knuckle Kombat) Championship held their first Kun Khmer event.